atmire/expanded-ORCID-support/docs/prerequisites.md

   - README
 ```

 For every release of DSpace, generally two release packages are available.
 One package has "src" in its name and the other one doesn't.
-The difference between the two is that the release labelled "src" contains all of the DSpace source code, whereas the other release retrieves precompiled packages for specific DSpace artifacts from maven central. **The ORCID-rest-api patches were designed to work on both "src" and other release packages of DSpace**.
+The difference between the two is that the release labelled "src" contains all of the DSpace source code, whereas the other release retrieves precompiled packages for specific DSpace artifacts from maven central. **The expanded-ORCID-support patches were designed to work on both "src" and other release packages of DSpace**.

 To be able to install the patch, you will need the following prerequisites: